dlkokhta/workspacebridge-frontend/README.md

 ## What is this?

 The frontend SPA for **WorkspaceBridge**, a freelancer–client collaboration platform.
-The current scope covers the marketing homepage and the full authentication / account flow — the layer that the rest of the product is being built on top of.
+Freelancers create workspaces per client, invite them via magic link or email, and collaborate through messages, files, whiteboard, and shared links — all in one place.

 ## Tech Stack